Career Timeline of Rachel Maddow: Major Achievements and Milestones

 In December 2013, The Washington Post announced that Rachel Maddow would write a monthly opinion column for the paper, contributing one article per month over a period of six months.

-In mid-May 2017, amid controversies surrounding the Trump administration, MSNBC surpassed CNN and Fox News in the news ratings.
-The Rachel Maddow Show was the No. 1 non-sports program on cable for the week of May 15.
+In mid-May 2017, amidst controversies surrounding the Trump administration, MSNBC surpassed CNN and Fox News in ratings, and "The Rachel Maddow Show" was the No. 1 non-sports program on cable for the first time.

 Loading Video...

-March 2, 2018: Crossword Puzzle Published in The New York Times
+March 2, 2018: New York Times Crossword Puzzle

-On March 2, 2018, The New York Times published Rachel Maddow's first crossword puzzle, created in collaboration with Joe DiPietro.
+On March 2, 2018, The New York Times published Rachel Maddow's first crossword puzzle, in collaboration with Joe DiPietro.

-October 2018: Launch of Bag Man Podcast
+October 2018: Bag Man Podcast Launch

-2021: Advocacy of Vaccination during COVID-19 Pandemic
+2021: Advocacy of Vaccination

-From February to April 2022, Rachel Maddow took a hiatus from her show to coincide with production on the film adaptation of Bag Man.
+In April 2022, Rachel Maddow took a hiatus from her show to coincide with production on the film adaptation of Bag Man.

 May 2022: The Rachel Maddow Show Moves to Weekly Broadcast

-As of May 2022, The Rachel Maddow Show moved to a weekly broadcast on Mondays.
+As of May 2022, "The Rachel Maddow Show" has moved to a weekly broadcast on Mondays.

 Loading Video...

-October 2022: Launch of Ultra Podcast Series
+October 2022: Launch of Ultra Podcast

 In October 2022, Rachel Maddow and MSNBC launched "Ultra", a podcast series chronicling U.S. right-wing extremism during the 1940s and World War II, including the 1944 sedition trial.

-2022: Film Adaptation of Bag Man Announced
+2022: Film Adaptation of Bag Man

-In 2022, a film adaptation of the podcast Bag Man was announced to be in production, with Ben Stiller attached to direct and Lorne Michaels to produce.
-Rachel Maddow is set to be an executive producer.
+In 2022, a film adaptation of the podcast "Bag Man" was announced to be in production, with Ben Stiller attached to direct and Lorne Michaels to produce, and with Rachel Maddow as an executive producer.

-2023: Maddow Makes Cameo in 'Red, White & Royal Blue'
+2023: Maddow makes a cameo in Red, White & Royal Blue

 In 2023, Rachel Maddow made a cameo as herself in the romance film Red, White & Royal Blue.